Other Political Committees

 Political committees that employ or contract with a North Carolina lobbyist and political committees whose parent entity employs or contracts with a North Carolina lobbyist may not make contributions to candidates for and members of the Council of State and General Assembly while the North Carolina General Assembly is in regular session.
 N.C.G.S. § 163-278.13B.

 Print media, television and radio advertisements purchased by a political committee must have a disclosure legend that includes the statement “Paid for by [name of political committee]”.
 For print media advertisements, the disclosure legend must also disclose if the advertisement was “Authorized by” or “Not authorized by” a candidate supported in the advertisement.
-Please review N.C.G.S. § 163-278.39 and the Campaign Finance Manual for more information.
+Please review N.C.G.S. § 163-278.39 and the Campaign Finance Manual (PDF) for more information.

 After the Election